Yoav666s/dnd-wiki/collections/_spells/basic-rules/2024/1st-level/bless-2024.md

   - S
   - M
 material: "a holy symbol, worth 5+ gp"
-duration: "1 Minute
+duration: "1 Minute"
 concentration: true
-cast_time: "Action
+cast_time: "Action"
 description: |
   You bless up to three creatures within range.
 Whenever a target makes an attack roll or a saving throw before the spell ends, the target adds 1d4 to the attack roll or save.
 excerpt: "You bless up to three creatures within range."